The holidays are right around the corner and you’re probably looking for ways to cut back on the gift-giving this year to save money.

 Next, divide this amount by twelve months and put this money away (if you’re starting late in the game, divide it by the number of months you have left until Christmas).

 Make the commitment to yourself to stay within budget, no matter how tempting it is to go over.
+Use an online account such as Simple to make saving money easy.

 Build a Holiday Fund Through Automatic Deductions